 Fees and charges for services of escrow holder.

 Determine whether any of above costs and expenses should be paid by parties outside of escrow.
 Consider the nature of the cost, amount, custom, feasibility, creditor's willingness to pay, likelihood of despite, and effect of providing for payment out of escrow in event of dispute.

-If you need help making these decisions or want one of our attorneys to review your escrow instructions and/or contingencies, contact us today for a FREE phone consultation: (800)-233-8521.
+If you need help making these decisions or want one of our Newport Beach Real Estate Attorneys to review your escrow instructions and/or contingencies, contact us today for a FREE phone consultation: (800)-233-8521.